tansudasli/gradle-fundamentals/README.md

 * no run task in gradle menu (step 4)

 <br>
-This package contains, basic HelloWorld.java and some simple Test cases.
+This package contains, basic HelloWorld.java and some simple test cases in HelloWorldTest.java.
+So gradle builds, and run test cases, if passes then creates jar files.

 ## How To Start
 - [1] clone repository